Dannflower/macbook-gpu-power-linux/README.md

 If something goes wrong or an error occurs, GDM will likely freeze as soon as it boots and you will be greeted by a gray or black screen and maybe a mouse cursor.

-I find this most often happens if the dedicated GPU is not powered off but gpu-switch has been used to switch to the integrated GPU.
+I find this most often happens if the discrete GPU is not powered off but gpu-switch has been used to switch to the integrated GPU.

 Generally this can be fixed by logging in with a tty session instead of GDM and undoing the gpu-switch change.